uvacobi/rna_seq_lesson/aligning.md

 ~~~
 {: .language-bash}

-Running STAR to align ( or map ) the reads and optionaly filter and sort them.
+Running STAR to align ( or map ) the reads and optionally filter and sort them.

-In contrast to most tools, STAR does not have a help function. running STAR -h or STAR –help will result in an error.
+In contrast to most tools, STAR does not have a help function.
+Running STAR -h or STAR –help will result in an error.
 For information on what arguments to use you can use have a look at the STAR manual..

 Here are some examples of common used arguments.